 THC-O is different as, technically, it is a synthetically made cannabinoid.
 Many might wonder, “Does THC O have THC?”
 Let’s clear that up.

-THC-O is different because it’s technically a synthetically derived cannabinoid.
-It’s made with tetrahydrocannabinolic acid (THCA), the naturally occurring precursor to THC found in cannabis, which has not yet been activated by heat.
+THC-O is made from THC or THCA – tetrahydrocannabinolic acid – the naturally occurring precursor to THC, which has not yet been activated by heat.
 THCA is combined with sulfuric acid and acetic anhydride before being heated to convert into THC-O.

 What are the Effects of THC and THC-O?

-What is equally interesting about THC-O’s high is that it’s considered to be psychedelic, unlike that of delta 9 THC or other forms of THC that have been on the market.
-People have reported experiencing visuals, and have compared the effects to psilocybin, the key compound in psychoactive mushrooms.
-This means that the high you get from THC-O may be vastly different from anything else you’ve ever experienced when using cannabis.
+What is interesting about THC-O’s high is that when people compare the effects of THC vs. THC-O, they often claim the latter to be psychedelic, unlike other forms of THC that have been on the market.
+People have reported experiencing visuals and have compared the effects to psilocybin, the key compound in magic mushrooms.
+Hence, the effects you get from THC-O may be vastly different from anything else you have ever experienced when using cannabis.

 Another thing that’s important to remember is that THC-O is known for being unstable, while THC is generally stable in its various forms.
 THC-O can degrade quickly if oxidized, which is why the process of producing it is exceedingly difficult, and why you must be careful when storing it to avoid heat, light, humidity, and exposure to oxygen.

-It has become abundantly clear that THC-O is a completely unique cannabinoid that may share some things in common with THC, but ultimately allows for a totally different experience while being derived using completely distinctive means.
-Now that THC-O can be purchased, you can see for yourself how it differs from other forms of THC that you’ve tried in the past.
+It has become abundantly clear that THC-O is a completely unique cannabinoid that may share some things in common with THC and its cousins but ultimately allows for a totally different experience.
+Now that THC-O can be purchased, you can try and see for yourself how it differs from other THC forms that you’ve tried in the past.